kanazawayu/furima-app/README.md

 - has_one :destination
 - has_many :credit_cards, dependent: :destroy
 - has_many :items, dependent: :destroy
-- has_many :exhibits, dependent: :destroy
 - has_many :drafts, dependent: :destroy
-- has_many :negotiates, dependent: :destroy
-- has_many :solds, dependent: :destroy

 ## profilesテーブル